 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located in the kitchen.
+Gas is from the mains supply with the meter located within a cupboard in the living room. ----- --

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is assumed to be connected to the mains.
-Water piping, where visible, was run in copper and PVC.
-The bathroom fittings incorporate a bath with a shower, Wc & wash hand basin.
+Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece bathroom suite.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the rear wall of the property.
+Hot water is supplied via a wall mounted combination boiler situated within the kitchen.
+The boiler serves the central heating system via radiators.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There were smoke alarms present within the property.
-These were not tested.
+None noted.

 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-Not all aspects of the chimney stacks, flashings and roof covering could be seen from ground floor level and as such we cannot fully comment upon their condition.
-No access to the roof void area was possible due to the access hatch being locked.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+The property had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
-Due to the decorative finishes found over the surfaces in the property we could not inspect areas below and cannot fully comment upon their condition.
+No access was obtained to any roof void area.
+No view was possible of the flat roof coverings.